Start Annotation

 Why such explosive growth?

-- Demand for outsourcing: Companies realize the cost and complexity of in-house annotation are unsustainable at scale, fueling demand for data annotation outsourcing.
+• Demand for outsourcing: Companies realize that the cost and complexity of in-house annotation are unsustainable at scale, fueling demand for outsourcing data annotation.

 This momentum underscores a reality: annotation isn’t a behind-the-scenes task anymore.
 It’s a central pillar of AI strategy.